mmdsharifi/personal-goals/asDveloper.md

 - [ ] SVG and CSS3 animations.
 - [ ] Read micro intractions book
 ### Some descriptions!
-I wana be a React developer in 6 month later after than React Native!

 ## goals for Fall season
 - [ ] JS design patterns: with addy osmani's book